nloadholtes/dotfiles/README.md

 # dotfiles
-THESE ARE MY TODFILES.
+THESE ARE MY DOTFILES.
 THERE ARE MANY LIKE THEM, BUT THIS ONE IS MINE.

 ## vscode
 To get the list of extensions installed: